DanPhilip/DanPhilip/README.md

 - 👋 Hi, I’m @DanPhilip
 - 👀 I’m interested in ...
-Software Engineering
+IT, Cloud Computing and Software Development.
 - 🌱 I’m currently learning ...
-Front End Development
+Front End Development and Microsoft Azure.
 - 💞️ I’m looking to collaborate on ...
+Web Developoment and Cloud computing.
 - 📫 How to reach me ... nwokorodaniel@gmail.com

 <!---